-Called smart, witty and accessible by Kirkus Reports, the original hardcover edition of The Corporate Blogging Book (Penguin Portfolio) was one of the first books published about business use of social media.
+Called smart, witty and accessible by Kirkus Reports, The Corporate Blogging Book (Penguin Portfolio) was one of the first books published about business use of social media.

-Purchase the new Kindle edition on Amazon for less than the price of a Starbucks latte and you can be reading it in minutes.
+Purchase the updated Kindle edition on Amazon for less than the price of a Starbucks latte and you can be reading it in minutes.

 “The world does not need any more boring corporate blogs.
 We do, however, need a great one… from you.
 Open this book to any page and you’ll discover ideas you can use to accomplish that goal, starting right now.”Seth Godin